Identifying Information from Observations with Uncertainty and Novelty: Problem Setting Statement

 \begin{definition} \textbf{Identification} is the verification of an observed element's membership in a set, either by verifying that it is equal to a member of the set, or by exhaustively falsifying equality with all members of the set. \end{definition} \begin{definition} \textbf{Partial identification} is the falsification of an observed element's equality with a strict subset of elements, such that the complement of that subset contains elements that have yet to be falsified or verified.
 This complement is the \textbf{partially identified subset}. \end{definition} In the context of novelty, what is unknown is determined by exhaustive falsification of what is known.
 Novelty can then be described in terms of a series of symbol comparisons, where candidates in the known set are falsified one symbol at a time until novel information is encountered, addressed in Section~\ref{sec:id_nov_direct} after covering the computation of direct identification.
 Probable novelty is more nuanced and is covered in Section~\ref{sec:prob_exhaust_false}.

 For now, we define sample complexity in its most general form for stationary ergodic processes that includes as special cases the deterministic case, asymptotic case, and PAC case of identification, all of which we address in the following subsections.
+Our generalized sample complexity definition relies on typical sets, which are sets of observation sequences with probability that are representative samples of the block entropy of that probability distribution, i.e., the log probability of the sequences is near that block entropy.